JoKerDii/m6A-seq-analysis-protocol/docs/M1_Data_Preprocessing/FASTQC.md

 # Pre-alignment Quality Assessment with FastQC

-The first step of m6A-seq analysis is to assess the quality of the sequence reads in FASTQ files from the sequencing facility.
+It is always necessary to assess the quality of the sequence reads in FASTQ files from the sequencing facility.
 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a quality control application for high-throughput sequencing data.
-By using FastQC, we could be aware of any problems in raw sequence data before moving on to the next analysis.
+By using FastQC, we could be aware of any problems in raw sequence data before moving on to the next step.